 Creating a daily routine, planning your mealtimes and trying to avoid snacking, plus having planned time to check your blood sugar levels and take your insulin will help you to spend more time within your ideal blood sugar range and help to reduce the risk of hypers2.

 Try to still exercise at home if you cannot get outside much – even 10 minutes a day of physical activity will be beneficial to your physical and mental wellbeing5.
 There are many online fitness classes that you may wish to try.
 More ideas can be found in the “Exercise and type 2 diabetes” article.

 Coping with stressful times as a person with diabetes

-Prolonged periods of emotional stress can also lead to changes in blood sugar levels.
-If you’re feeling stressed, your body releases stress hormones like cortisol and adrenaline.
-These hormones make it harder for insulin to regulate blood sugar level properly and can lead to an increase in your blood sugar level.
+Prolonged periods of emotional stress can also lead to changes in blood sugar levels6.
+If you’re feeling stressed, your body releases stress hormones like cortisol and adrenaline6.
+These hormones make it harder for insulin to regulate blood sugar level properly and can lead to an increase in your blood sugar level5,6.